4 Great Ways to Spend a 60K Citi ThankYou Points Bonus

 Air France offers dozens of routes every month at a steep sale.
 Their list is always worth checking out.
 The standout this month is for York City-JFK (JFK) to Paris-Orly (ORY) for just 22,000 miles round trip.

-These current promos are on sale through the end of the month and are eligible for travel from late September through late November.
+These current promos are on sale through the end of August 2018 and are eligible for travel from late September through late November 2018.
 However, you can stack this with the transfer promo to make your travels even cheaper.
 It means you can get from New York to Paris for just 17,000 ThankYou points round trip.

 Because both of these deals end in August, they’re out of reach if you’re just opening a Citi ThankYou Premier card.
 But as we mentioned, the regular bonus transfers Citi offers mean it’s just a matter of time before a similar deal is on the horizon.
 And if you’ve got a stash of ThankYou points, act fast!